-Support the Kabgayi Eye Unit and give the miracle of sight to more children like Dieu Amie who are needlessly blind…
+Support the Kabgayi Eye Unit and give the miracle of sight to more children, like Jonas, who are needlessly blind…

 The Kabgayi Eye Unit (KEU) is a department within Kabgayi Hospital located in Muhanga District in the Southern Province of Rwanda.
 Kabgayi Hospital is run by the Catholic Diocese of Kabgayi and works in partnership with cbm and the Rwandan Ministry of Health, who has recognised KEU as a referral centre for ophthalmology in Rwanda.